-There are changes to the timetable to allow for staggered playtimes and lunchtimes.
+There will be changes to the timetable to allow for staggered playtimes and lunchtimes.

-There are also changes to the curriculum.
-There is a big focus on emotional well-being and Living and Learning skills.
-English and Maths are prioritised: teaching and learning goals are to close any gaps in learning that might have arisen.
+There will be changes to the curriculum.
+There'll be a big focus on emotional well-being and Living and Learning skills.
+English and Maths will be prioritised: teaching and learning goals will be to close any gaps in learning that might have arisen.

-Classrooms are set up to allow children to sit two metres apart.
+Classrooms will be set up to allow children to sit two metres apart.
 Your child will be allocated a desk and their own set of stationery.

-We are learning outside as much as possible - the virus isn't as easy to catch outside, and it also means desks, chairs, door handles and other high-touch surfaces can be cleaned throughout the day.
+We'll be learning outside as much as possible - the virus isn't as easy to catch outside, and it also means desks, chairs, door handles and other high-touch surfaces can be cleaned throughout the day.